 New and/or struggling traders like to make trading a right or wrong endeavour.
 The moment they place their trade, they do it with an expectation to win, which naturally entails being disappointed if they lose.

-When the potential for disappointment exists, also called a loss aversion bias, it has the effect of coloring the way one perceives market information.
-This often results in more trading errors, more loses, and an overall mediocre performance.
+When the potential for disappointment exists, also called a loss aversion bias, it has the effect of colouring the way one perceives market information.
+This often results in more trading errors, more loses, and overall mediocre performance.

 A simple thought experiment.

 Imagine that you just bought a scratch card.
 The act of pulling money out of your pocket to buy the card is a way of saying that you have accepted the risk of losing the money you have “invested” in it.

 I’m sure you agree with that — you can’t scratch anything unless you have accepted the risk.
 And you have since you bought the card.

 Acceptance literally means ‘taking what is offered’.
 So here, you buying that card implies that you are at peace with the fact that you might lose your money.
 And the money you used to buy the card is essentially the money you are willing to lose to know if you are going to win a prize or not.

 Once the card is bought, you have no other choice but to scratch it to see if the pattern shows up before taking any other action.